 The order gives Secretary of Agriculture Sonny Perdue the power to invoke the Defense Production Act and force companies to keep their plants humming.
 The Trump administration hasn’t yet forced any closed facilities to come back online but over the past week, many have begun to reopen with stricter social distancing measures in place.
 Still, about 20 major meatpacking plants have shut down during the past several weeks as Covid-19 outbreaks spread among employees.
 Last week, beef and pork production in the U.S. fell by about 35% compared to last year, according to the U.S. Department of Agriculture.

-Listen to the full episode or read the transcript below:
+Listen to the full episode or read the full transcript below:

 Julie Grant: Can we start with President Trump and his executive order?
 Why did he do this and what does this executive order allow him to do?